upkbs-chronobiology/somnus-app/README.md

 Transpilation fails with errors in `@types/jasmine/index.d.ts` where error lines and columns don't quite seem to match actual code.
 Error messages typically claim to miss some syntax elements, like ';', '(', or ']'.

-Cause for this is likely a mismatch between node and @types/jasmine versions.
+Cause for this is likely a mismatch between node (or typescript?) and @types/jasmine versions.
 E.g. @types/jasmine 2.8.6 seems to work with node 10.x.